AshleyFitness/Tip4Serv-Ark-SA/README.md

 `ServerChat Thank you {arksa_username} for your {total_paid} {currency} donation`

+***Give an item to a player:***

+Important: For this command to work you must use this plugin and not the RCON connection.
+You must also check **Player must be online** in the [product editor](https://docs.tip4serv.com/store-setup/server-commands#id-2.-product-editor).

+`GiveItem "Blueprint'/Game/PrimalEarth/CoreBlueprints/Items/Structures/Wooden/PrimalItemStructure_WoodFenceFoundation.PrimalItemStructure_WoodFenceFoundation'" 1 1 false`

 ## Quantity multiplier

 You can also multiply the quantity choosen by the customer like this: {quantity*50}